-All fourth (strings only), fifth and sixth grade (stings or band) students are invited to participate in the instrumental music program.
+All fourth, fifth and sixth grade students are invited to participate in the instrumental music program.
 Instructional classes meet once a week for thirty minutes, scheduled during the school day.
 Participation in the instrumental music program is voluntary.

-String instruction is available for fourth graders and is only offered outside of the students' normal instructional day (before school or at recess).
+String instruction is available for fourth graders and is offered outside of the students' normal instructional day (before school or at recess).